 Solution: Change the resolution and the color depth to lower settings for the primary display.
-Refer to the solution to the above problem.

 • Problem: Display switching does not work.

 Solution: If you use the Extend desktop function, disable it, and change the display output location.
 If a DVD movie or a video clip is playing, stop the playback, close the program, and then change the display output location.